 “Congratulations to all the educators and administrators in this district who have worked to clear a path for more students of all backgrounds to participate and succeed in AP,” said Trevor Packer, head of AP and Instruction.
 “These educators and administrators are fostering a culture in their schools and classrooms that allows students to face new challenges and build the confidence to succeed.”

 “Congratulations to Fennimore High School students, staff, and administration.
 The success of our AP students reflects the rigor of the college and career readiness studies, while preparing our students for post-secondary academic success.”—Jane Wonderling, District Administrator

-We are happy to announce our new YouTube Channel, EagleTV.
-We will be streaming live events and posting other videos to our channel for public viewing.
-Students or adult volunteers who may be interested in announcing or video taping should talk with Mr. Glasbrenner about this new opportunity.
+We will be streaming live events and posting other videos to EagleTV once again this year.
 If you can't make it to a game or match, visit and subscribe to our channel.
 We hope to stream many events live this year.
 Take Me There